A topic from the subject of Synthesis in Chemistry.

 3. Cool the reaction mixture to room temperature and pour into a beaker containing ice water.

-4. Filter the precipitated aspirin and wash thoroughly with water.
+4. Filter the precipitated aspirin and wash thoroughly with cold water.

-• Acid catalysis: Concentrated sulfuric acid acts as a catalyst for the condensation reaction.
+• Acid catalysis: Concentrated sulfuric acid acts as a catalyst, speeding up the reaction without being consumed.

 Significance:

-• Aspirin is a widely used anti-inflammatory and analgesic (pain reliever) medication.
+• Aspirin (acetylsalicylic acid) is a widely used anti-inflammatory and analgesic (pain reliever) medication.

-• This experiment demonstrates the synthesis of a bioactive compound from readily available chemicals.
+• This experiment demonstrates a simple example of the synthesis of a bioactive compound from readily available starting materials.

-• It showcases the techniques of organic synthesis and crystallization, which are essential for drug development and pharmaceutical industry.
+• It showcases fundamental techniques of organic synthesis and purification relevant to the pharmaceutical industry.

 Share on: